 Building foundational strength through bodyweight exercises for beginners prepares your body for advanced dumbbell training.

-Understanding the Muscles: Chest and Triceps
+Chest and Triceps Dumbbell Workouts: Warm-up

 For comprehensive upper body development, explore calisthenics pull workout exercises that complement your pushing movements.